deepslater/Equilibrium/README.md

 New trophy blocks:

-- Block of Echoes, a storage block for 9 Echo Shards
+- Block of Echoes, a decorative light block (10) crafted from 4 echo shards

 New trophy music discs inspired by [RIAA Certification](https://en.wikipedia.org/wiki/RIAA_certification) with music by Kevin MacLeod craftable from other discs: